 Yogi Ma is a spiritual name that reminds me to live as a mother to the world.
 My daughter gave me this name.

 In the early days of my kundalini yoga practice, I was told that Surjot Kaur means, “the lioness who continually renews herself and others with God’s light.”
 Later, another teacher told me this name means “the princess of the frequency that holds the entire creation together.”
 Finally, a beautiful guide told me that sur-jot is a name of the one who has command of the word.
-I do love words enough to be less interested in commanding them as I am in befriending them.
+Well, I do love words enough to be less interested in commanding them then I am in befriending them.

-Since beginning to practice Kundalini Yoga as taught by Yogi Bhajan in 2012, my life has become a prayer.
+Since beginning to practice Kundalini Yoga as taught by Yogi Bhajan in 2012, I thought my life had become a prayer.
 I used to write things like this: “May I joyfully embrace my responsibility to grow in consciousness.
 May I continue to practice–with every breath, thought, word, and action–to renew myself and others with God’s light.
 May the benefits of my practice be received by all beings everywhere.”
 But since becoming totally disillusioned by learning the Yogi Bhajan manipulated people, behaved cruelly, and did not practice all he preached, I no longer subscribe to these ideas exactly.
 And I am at peace with my shift and growth.
 I practice a different sadhana that is not from Yogi Bhajan’s lineage.

 This website explores, expresses, reveals, and wonders at the awesome facets of human consciousness.
 This is my humble attempt to reach out, to connect, to encourage, to inform, and to dialogue with you the reader and your universe in hopes to discover more deeply how we may collaborate to heal, to uplift, and to serve all.